minio/docs/source/includes/common-installation.rst

    MinIO limits the size used per drive to the smallest drive in the deployment.

    For example, deploy a pool consisting of the same number of NVMe drives with identical capacity of ``7.68TiB``.
-   If you deploy one drive with ``3.84TiB``, MinIO treats all drives in the pool as having that capacity.
+   If you deploy one drive with ``3.84TiB``, MinIO treats all drives in the pool as having that smaller capacity.

 Configure Sequential Drive Mounting
    MinIO uses Go expansion notation ``{x...y}`` to denote a sequential series of drives when creating the new |deployment|, where all nodes in the |deployment| have an identical set of mounted drives.